-Vinild John

-Mart
+inded hak

-Dr. Donald Graham (Chair of Trustees) Approved on: 13/12/22 Marino Charalambous (Accounting Officer)
+Dr. Donald Graham

+(Chair of Trustees)

+Marino Charalambous

+(Accounting Officer)

+Approved on: 12 December 2023

-Statement on regularity, propriety and compliance 31 August 2022
+Statement on regularity, propriety and compliance 31 August 2023

-As Accounting Officer of North Star Community Trust, I have considered my responsibility to notify the Academy Trust board of trustees and the Education and Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the Academy Trust and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook.
+As Accounting Officer of North Star Community Trust, I have considered my responsibility to notify the Academy Trust board of trustees and the Education and Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of all funding, including for estates safety and management, under the funding agreement between the academy trust and the Secretary of State for Education.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022, including responsibilities for estates safety and management.